UFOstart/UFOStart/README.md

 Deployment
 ==========

-To deploy you need fabric installed on your build server and execute:
+To deploy you need fabric installed on your build server and execute from within the project root:

     cd deploy
     fab -H LIVE_HOST -i LIVE_SSHKEY-u www-data deploy:env=live